„100 Years of Middle East Conflict – an Honorable Solution. How can the Muslim World make Peace with Israel?”

 How does this book differ from most other contributions aiming at a solution to the Middle-East conflict and why does the author believe that his view can lead to a form of peace that will enable all parties to relax and reconcile?

 The main difference may be the author’s decision to accord its due place to one of the most potent motivating powers in this part of the world, the religions.

 Usually religions are excluded from political considerations.
 This is due to one of the basic postulates of international law.

 For the same reason cultural history is also excluded – and yet Western civilization would not even be thinkable without the contributions of the Bible.
 Thus, the land of the Bible has a lasting relevance, a fact that merits acknowledgment, especially in regard to the people who brought forth the Bible, the Jews.

-If Muslims reflect on the origins of their religion, they will admit that all prophets before the prophet Mohammed were Jewish.
+If Muslims reflect on the origins of their religion, they will admit that all prophets before the prophet Mohammed are biblical prophets.
 Thus, the land of the Bible is of paramount importance to Muslims too, and this can plainly be seen in Hebron, at the tomb of Abraham, the patriarch of both Jews and Muslims – a truth obscured by the dark realities of today’s unresolved conflict.
 But that could be quite different.
 For I see no fundamental obstacle to Muslims’ acknowledging the deep significance of the Jewish religion for the religion of Islam.